raspberrypilearning/animated-story/en/step_2.md

 ### Console log

-`console.log()` is used to output messages that tell you what the JavaScript code is doing.
+The `console.log()` method is used to output messages that tell you what the JavaScript code is doing.

 You can use `console.log()` for testing and debugging your code.